How To Wholesale Real Estate In California: Step-By-Step (2024)

 CAR also publishes a comprehensive list of Real Estate Terms.
 From A to W, all of the essential realty terms are explained to you.

-Sellers need cash buyers or they fail.
+Simply put, wholesalers need cash buyers.
 We’ll give you some tips for building a buyers’ list:

 Create a list of these buyers and research their business or home contact information online.
 Or, you can hire a private investigator or use a skip tracer to find them.